Technology intelligence: Process

-The planning step involves the company deciding to seize technology-based opportunities.
+Planning involves the company deciding to pursue technology-based opportunities.
 Collecting information involves a number of techniques used to gather insights from data.
 The third step involves identifying these technological opportunities from the results.
 The last step involves putting the results into action and taking advantage of the knowledge the process has provided.

-Technology Intelligence is crucial for success in technology based companies.
+Technology intelligence is important to technology-based companies.
 It identifies technology opportunities by generating insights that can affect revenues and profits.
 It can result in a shift in strategy and improve the quality of a business' products and services.
 The process also deals with large volumes of data and generates information that humans cannot produce.

 Challenges

-A challenge of technology intelligence is that there isn't much conformity between the analysis generated and the time of the planning.
+A challenge of technology intelligence is that there is limited conformity between the analysis generated and the time of the planning.
 There can also be some difficulties in communication and realization of results.
 Even when a firm has good technology intelligence, it can be problematic to actually get the information discovered to decision makers.
 Contemporary challenges are: